getml/getml.com/src/docs/user_guide/concepts/hyperopt/index.md

 - It then uses the Gaussian process to predict the expected information (EI).
 The EI is a measure of how much additional information it might get from evaluating a particular point in the hyperparameter space.
 The expected information is to be maximized.
 The point in the hyperparameter space with the maximum expected information is the next point that is actually evaluated (meaning a new pipeline with these hyperparameters is trained).
 You can control this phase using `optimization_algorithm`, `optimization_burn_ins`, and `optimization_burn_in_algorithm`.

+!!! note

-In a nutshell, the GaussianHyperparameterSearch behaves like human data scientists:
+    In a nutshell, the `GaussianHyperparameterSearch` behaves like human data scientists:

     - At first, it picks random hyperparameter combinations.
     - Once it has gained a better understanding of the hyperparameter space, it starts evaluating hyperparameter combinations that are particularly interesting.